CBD Oil for

 While studies are limited due to the official classification of marijuana as a schedule 1 substance in the U.S. and common misconceptions about the supplement – see the next section for more information on this – research has begun to highlight the benefits of CBD oil for those suffering from and living with anxiety and anxiety-related disorders.

-For general anxiety disorder, the National Institute on Drug Abuse has performed and published studies that have demonstrated CBD’s stress-relieving properties in animals, along with fewer behavioral signs of anxiety.
+For general anxiety disorder, the National Institute on Drug Abuse has performed and published clinical trials and studies that have demonstrated CBD’s stress-relieving properties in animals, along with fewer behavioral signs of anxiety.

 You Are Not Alone

 If your anxiety diagnosis is new, or, if you’re wondering if you might be suffering from a related disorder, you’re not alone.
 In fact, it’s so common that one of the top benefits people look for is CBD for anxiety and depression.
 Here, of course, we’re focusing on anxiety.
 Anxiety, a disorder that truly affects daily functioning and living, isn’t talked about as much as it probably should be.